 We created Nebula Explore to give people a way to have their whole genome sequenced while maintaining privacy and ownership of their data.
-Just spit in a collection kit, register it to your Nebula account, and return it to us, and we’ll provide you with your downloadable sequenced genome and a report on genetic traits and ancestry within 8-10 weeks!
+Just order a kit, supply a sample, register it to your Nebula account, and return it to us––we’ll provide you with reports on oral microbiome, ancestry, sleep patterns, athletic performance, personality traits, physical appearance, dietary restrictions and more within 8-10 weeks!

-For those who are on the fence about getting sequenced or just want more specific information on what our reporting provides, we’re pleased to provide a walkthrough of an example report.
+For those who are on the fence about getting sequenced or just want more info on what our reporting provides, we’re pleased to provide a walkthrough of an example report.

 Viewing your Reporting